- Review and follow the Public Health’s instruction video on “How to wear a non-medical mask or face covering properly”.

 - Making your own mask

 - There are many different ways to make a cloth mask.
-Health Canada provides instructions with sew and no-sew options and includes types of materials you can use.
+PHAC provides instructions with sew and no-sew options and includes types of materials you can use.

 - Buying a cloth mask